Refunds from Salesforce

 If you have customizations on top of the default Salesforce Gift Refund capabilities, please carefully test refunds in your unique context and flows to ensure everything works as expected.

-If you are using [Fundraising as a source](/docs/source-connectors/introduction-to-findock-for-fundraising), processing refunds through FinDock automatically creates corresponding Gift Refund records.
+When using [Fundraising as a source](/docs/source-connectors/introduction-to-findock-for-fundraising), processing refunds through FinDock automatically creates corresponding Gift Refund records.
 The Gift Refund records are created and updated based on the Guided Matching results from processed inbound reports.

 Refunds triggered from FinDock automatically create a corresponding, linked Gift Refund record with the following mapping.
 Limitations on field updating only apply when a Gift Refund record in linked to a Refund record.